North Coast 500 Frequently Asked Questions

 • Dunrobin Castle – 189 rooms.

-• The Black Isle – beautiful.
+• The Black Isle – is beautiful.

 • + many distilleries on the east coast.

-» Read the full North Coast 500 highlights – contributions by NC500 fans!
+Read the full North Coast 500 highlights – contributions by NC500 fans.

 Can I use my Drone?

-Using your drone Scotland is becoming harder.
-Lots of areas are becoming drone-free to protect the buildings, wildlife and landscape.
+Many areas are becoming drone-free to protect the buildings, wildlife and landscape.

 Stac Pollaidh, Craig, Ullapool Scotland_